Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Introduction

-\\In this work, we investigate the noise spectrum of the aforementioned bulk ppKTP quantum frequency converter designed to convert photons between 637 nm and 1587 nm via a strong 1064 nm pump laser.
-Our measurements fully characterise the resulting noise spectrum in the wavelength range of 1140 nm to 1650 nm.
-By resolving the polarisation and temperature dependence of features within the noise spectrum, we identify different noise contributions and the wavelength regions where they dominate.
-These results are of immediate relevance for most schemes where the strong pump field lies between the two interconnected wavelengths. \\ Figure \ref{fig:sketch} provides a sketch of our conversion scheme and the primary noise contributions from the different processes.
-We find that close to this pump wavelength, Raman scattering of pump photons is the dominant noise source.
+Fig.~\ref{fig:sketch} provides a sketch of our conversion scheme and the primary noise contributions from the different processes.
+We find that close to this pump wavelength, Raman scattering of pump light is the dominant noise source.
 As we consider increasingly longer wavelengths approaching the target wavelength, the required phonon energies increase and the contribution of Raman scattering to the noise background is quickly suppressed and spurious spontaneous parametric down-conversion (SPDC) becomes the dominant noise process.
-This is near-exclusively the case for quasi-phase-matched crystals, where errors in the periodic poling~\cite{fejer} drive spurious SPDC processes that produce a plateau in the noise-floor, effectively stable across the transparency of the material.
-This effect has been studied in detail in \cite{pelc1,pelc2,phillips}. \\In addition to the anticipated features from Raman scattering and the parasitic SPDC background, we have also identified an exotic nonlinear process - higher-order counter-propagating SPDC - that to our knowledge has never before been experimentally observed.
+This is near-exclusively the case for quasi-phase-matched crystals, where errors in the periodic poling~\cite{fejer} drive spurious SPDC processes that produce a plateau in the noise floor, effectively stable across the transparency of the material.
+This effect has been studied in detail in \cite{pelc1,pelc2,phillips}.

+In addition to the anticipated features from Raman scattering and the parasitic SPDC background, we have also identified an exotic nonlinear process - higher-order counter-propagating SPDC - that to our knowledge has never before been experimentally observed.
 This process, which is only present in periodically-poled devices, can contribute significantly to the parasitic noise background.
 Notably, both types of counter-propagation, where either the idler or signal photon counter-propagate relative to the pump beam, are observed, with narrow-band peaks of corresponding quasi-phase-matching orders m from 10 up to 44 visible.
-Owing to poling errors related to the duty-cycle, peaks associated with even orders of m are also visible. \\In totality, these results provide a comprehensive overview of the noise spectrum of a quantum frequency converter that employs a quasi-phase-matched process and a pump that lies in between the interconnected wavelengths.
-Our presented measurements techniques and findings offer the possibility to improve the quality control of the manufacturing of periodically poled nonlinear devices, and thus have the potential to improve their performance especially for quantum technology applications.
+Owing to poling errors related to the duty cycle, peaks associated with even orders of m are also visible.